 Lanaya is a global business executive and thought leader in workplace diversity, equity, and inclusion.
 She spent more than a decade at Bank of America Merrill Lynch, where she led strategic initiatives in global equities, managed client relationships, and led multinational teams.
 Most recently, Lanaya was head of business development for theSkimm—a millennial-focused news media company with 7 million daily subscribers.

 Lanaya is a frequent speaker on authenticity, race, gender, LGBTQ inclusion, and inclusive leadership in the workplace.
-Her thought leadership has been featured in Newsweek, the Wall Street Journal, the Financial Times, Business Insider, Forbes, Marketplace, and CNBC.
+Her thought leadership has been featured in the Wall Street Journal, the New York Times, the Financial Times, Newsweek, Business Insider, Forbes, Marketplace, and CNBC.
 She earned her undergraduate degree from the University of California and holds an MBA from the University of Texas, McCombs School of Business.